JetBrains/teamcity-documentation/topics/upgrade-notes.md

 ## Changes from 8.1.x to 9.0

 #### Known Issues
-* If you have custom artifact cleanup rules configured which mention ".teamcity" directory, build logs can be deleted by the cleanup procedure.
+* If you have custom artifact clean-up rules configured which mention ".teamcity" directory, build logs can be deleted by the clean-up procedure.
 Make sure you have build logs backup before upgrade and remove all the custom artifacts cleanup rules with ".teamcity".
 Related issue: [TW-40042](https://youtrack.jetbrains.com/issue/TW-40042).
 This issue is fixed in 9.0.3 release.
-* If you use Microsoft SQL Server database with TeamCity, after the scheduled cleanup background run, TeamCity UI pages can lock until the server restart.
+* If you use Microsoft SQL Server database with TeamCity, after the scheduled clean-up background run, TeamCity UI pages can lock until the server restart.
 See [TW-39549](https://youtrack.jetbrains.com/issue/TW-39549) for details.
 This issue is fixed in 9.0.2 release.
 * If you use LDAP authentication on the server and there are lots of login attempts on the server (e.g. there is an active REST\-using script), OutOfMemory errors can occur and require server restart.
 Consider installing an LDAP plugin with a fix from the [issue](https://youtrack.jetbrains.com/issue/TW-39316).
 This issue is fixed in 9.0.1 release.
 * If you have large Maven projects, you can see builds failing with OutOfMemoryError.
 This is caused by update of back\-end embedded Maven to 3.2.3 which has bigger memory footprint.
 Consider increasing Build Agent [memory limits](https://confluence.jetbrains.com/display/TCD9/Configuring+Build+Agent+Startup+Properties) Related issue: [TW-41052](https://youtrack.jetbrains.com/issue/TW-41052)